Continued disruption to travel and power as Storm Amy hits UK

 Glasgow Airport also said people should check the status of their flight with airlines.

+Comedian Jason Manford had to cancel his show in Belfast on Friday.

+He wrote on social media: “Due to extreme weather conditions caused by Storm Amy, the British Airways plane that Jason Manford was flying on this afternoon could not land in Belfast and was re-routed to Manchester.”

-On Saturday morning, ScotRail said around 80 trees had been brought down on lines and engineers were checking routes before resuming services.
+On Saturday morning, ScotRail said about 80 trees had been brought down on lines and engineers were checking routes before resuming services.

 All services out of Glasgow Central have been suspended until at least 2pm on Saturday.